-JS Insurance provides Single Trip and Annual Multi Trip Travel Insurance to those who have High Blood Pressure.
+JS Travel Insurance provides Single Trip and Annual Multi Trip Travel Insurance policies for those who have High Blood Pressure.

 Consult you GP before you decide to travel and only decide to travel if your blood pressure is stable and under control.
 Some airlines may request a written letter from a doctor confirming you are fit to fly, especially if you are likely to require oxygen while you are on the flight.
 Ensure you have enough medication to last the full length of your trip and take a blood pressure monitor with you to check your blood pressure whilst away.